COSC3020/graph-search-vijaykodru-1/README.md

 This code is soley inspried by the algorithm I did in detecting cycles which is also a DFS.
 However I had to change it where the function returns the path rather than saying if cycle exists or not.

+I took ChatGPT's help to come up with the last 2 test cases.
+However the idea of using Adjacent matrix came from my detecting cycles exercise.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice